Tracy Austin: 1984 to 1989

 Austin played sporadically from 1984 to 1987 and tried yet another comeback on the tour in 1988 when she played in seven doubles tournaments, and in 1989, when she played in one doubles and two singles tournaments.
 A highlight of this comeback included a semifinal showing in the 1988 US Open mixed doubles with partner Ken Flach.
 This comeback was ended by a near-fatal motor vehicle accident in Millburn, New Jersey, on August 3, 1989.
-A van coming from the opposite direction crashed into her vehicle's driver side, and she suffered a bruised heart, a bruised spleen, a sprained back and a shattered knee.
+A van coming from the opposite direction at 60mph crashed into her vehicle's driver side, and she suffered a bruised heart, a bruised spleen, a sprained back and a shattered knee.
+Following surgery and leaving the hospital, Austin was in a wheelchair for a few months, and she wasn't able to walk without crutches until December 1989.

 1992 to 1994

 In 1992, Austin became the youngest person to be inducted into the International Tennis Hall of Fame, at the age of 29.
 She attempted a second comeback in 1993 and 1994 but was not particularly successful.
 In 1993, Austin upset Rennae Stubbs and Katerina Maleeva at the Evert Cup in Indian Wells, California, then lost to Stephanie Rottier.
 At the WTA Manhattan Beach event, she upset Gigi Fernández and Elena Likhovtseva, then lost to Gabriela Sabatini in the round of 16.
 Her wins over Maleeva, Fernandez, and Likhovtseva began a buzz that Austin might become at least a top 20 player again.
-However, in 1994, her results were not as promising and at the Evert Cup in Indian Wells, California, Austin lost in the second round to Steffi Graf, and Austin soon retired in June 1994.
+However, in 1994, her results were not as promising and at the Evert Cup in Indian Wells, California, Austin lost in the second round with 0-6 0-6 to Steffi Graf, and soon after that retired in June 1994.

-Family life and work as a tennis commentator

-Austin's older sister Pam and her brothers Jeff, Doug and John were professional tennis players.
-She is the sister-in-law of fitness author Denise Austin, who is married to Jeff.
-She is married to Scott Holt and is the mother of three sons: Sean, Brandon, and Dylan.
-Brandon is also a professional tennis player and was previously a member of the USC Tennis team, recruited by Coach Peter Smith.

-As a child, Austin lived next door to Air Force Colonel Keith Lindell, who was responsible for the training of the original seven Project Mercury astronauts.